Boricua Popular Army: Hierarchy

 As established in the EPB's "Organization of the EPB", the organization operates in a systemic and hierarchic structure.
 The entire organization is overseen by a central committee, which is generally focused on politics and policies.
 Beneath it lies a military commission, which in turn is divided by sub commissions specialized in finances, intelligence, transportation, provisions and general services and others as needed.
 Each commando receives additional salary, with specific exemptions being given to marriages, unemployed individuals and those with dependents.
 In December 1981, the EPB included benefits similar to those in the American military.
 The organization agreed to medical services and college education pending commission approval.
 New recruits may be covertly trained in rural farms or in foreign countries (Cuba being an example) and inconspicuous businesses may be used to provide cover to certain individuals.
 Training includes skills such as lock picking, handling firearms and explosives, forging documents, scuba diving, photography, concealment using makeup and forging license plates.
 An exercise regime is expected from commandoes afterwards.
-Meeting are kept to a minimum and only held when relevant.
+Meetings are kept to a minimum and only held when relevant.